PreciselyData/PreciselyAPIsSDK-IOS/docs/PBGeocodeServiceApi.md

 NSString* cornerOffset = @"7"; // Specifies the distance to offset the street end points in street-level matching. (optional) (default to @"7")
 NSString* cornerOffsetUnits = @"METERS"; // Specifies the unit of measurement for the corner offset. (optional) (default to @"METERS")
 NSString* removeAccentMarks = @"false"; // Specifies whether to Suppress accents and other diacritical marks. (optional) (default to @"false")
+NSString* findDPV = @"false"; // Specifies if Delivery Point Validation is required.
+Note: This parameter is only applicable for USA addresses. (optional) (default to @"false")

 PBGeocodeServiceApi*apiInstance = [[PBGeocodeServiceApi alloc] init];